lil-qorgi/379-rnaseq/README.md

 [Back to menu](#menu)

 ## 3A - Objective(s) of this step of the analysis.
-Goal is to download refseq C. albicans genome assembly from Entrez genome into a separate folder.
+The goal of this step is to download the RefSeq *C. albicans* genome assembly from Entrez genome into a separate folder.
+The reason for downloading this particular assembly is provided in step 4A.

 Species: [Candida albicans SC5314 (budding yeasts)](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Info&id=237561&lvl=3&lin=f&keep=1&srchmode=1&unlock)
 Link at Entrez Genome: [GCA_000182965.3](https://www.ncbi.nlm.nih.gov/assembly/GCA_000182965.3)

 ## 3B - Files involved.
+GCF_000182965.3_ASM18296v3_genomic.fna.gz
+- The RefSeq genome assembly for *C. albicans*, to be used as reference genome in step 4.

 ## 3C - Specific commands used in the analysis.
 ```bash
 $ mkdir refseq_GCF_000182965.3